benchristel/mydocs/recipes/lembas.md

 Preheat oven to 350 degrees.
 Prepare a baking sheet with parchment paper.
 Roll dough into balls and smush them onto the baking sheet.
 Bake 8–10 minutes—_lembas_ should be golden-brown but still soft when removed from the oven.

+## Notes

+Feb 22, 2019: Made this with store-bought almond meal, and it turned to glue after adding the honey.
+I added more almond meal to compensate—probably about 3 cups of almond meal, total.
+After a harrowing time getting the goop out of the food processor and some manual cutting-in of more meal, I was able to get it to a consistency where the dough was cohesive but not adhesive.
+When I put it in the food processor and turned it on, the dough quickly formed a ball.

+After 10 minutes of baking in a convection oven set to 340 F, they were not quite done.
+I think they should have been thinner (< 1/4"), and should have been scored on top to increase the surface area exposed to the air.